khoinguyendeepstack/globallypaid-sdk-dotnet/README.md

                 ClientTransactionDescription = "Tuition for CS" //set your transaction description };

-//if Globally Paid services are registered, you can inject this as IChargeService in the constructor var chargeService = new ChargeService(); var charge = chargeService.Charge(request);
+//if Deepstack services are registered, you can inject this as IChargeService in the constructor var chargeService = new ChargeService(); var charge = chargeService.Charge(request);
 ```